John Kennedy O'Connor: Newspaper

 O'Connor's written work has been published in the United Kingdom in (among others) the Sunday Express, Daily Mail, Radio Times, Private Eye, Northern Woman and The News of the World.
 In the United States, he had a syndicated column originating in San Francisco, primarily published in Playlands magazine, a local guide to entertainment and has been interviewed by The Guardian, The New York Times, the San Francisco Chronicle, the San Jose Mercury News, the Houston Chronicle and other American daily papers.
 He has been profiled in Meetings & Conventions Magazine.

 For the 60th anniversary of Eurovision, The Telegraph ran O'Connor's (accurate) predictions for the result in the run-up to the competition.
 The Star also ran a detailed discussion of the UK's contest chances for 2015.
 Previously, Oikotimes.com ran a series of seven articles written by O'Connor in January 2011, tracing the history of Germany in the Eurovision Song Contest.
 Concurrently, the UK Daily Mail, reporting on the BBC's selection of the group Blue to sing for Britain in the Eurovision Song Contest 2011, quoted from an article written by O'Connor for ESCInsight.com.

 In 2006, O'Connor was featured in the UK editions of Metro for their "60 Seconds Interview" column.
 In 2007, O'Connor contributed on camera items for both the Associated Press and Reuters for broadcast, in addition to video spots on AOL's Big Story.
-Online, he has been interviewed by ESCToday.com and Oikotimes.com about the Eurovision Song Contest.
+Online, he has been interviewed by ESCToday.com about the Eurovision Song Contest.